Renton police now think death of man found in encampment fire was homicide

 Renton police now believe the death of a man found in the remnants of a fire in a homeless encampment Tuesday was a homicide.

 Renton Police Cmdr.
 David Leibman said Wednesday that detectives believed the fire to have been accidental.
 But in a Thursday statement, the department said it had discovered the man suffered several wounds not related to the fire and died before it reached his body.

-Police are not releasing details about the wounds at this time.
+Police have not released details about the wounds but said the man appears to have been a “victim of violence.”

 Three people were seen leaving the area shortly before the fire, but police do not have a description of them, according to the statement.